MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidaterangeallcaches.md

 The <b>KeInvalidateRangeAllCaches</b> routine flushes the specified virtual address range on each processor's caches and marks each cache's contents invalid.
 The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateRangeAllCaches</b> returns.

-This function is available on all platforms and supersedes <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a>.
-Not all architectures, such as Arm64, support a reliable way to flush the entire cache, so <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a> is not available on all platforms.
+This function is available on all platforms and supersedes <b><a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a></b>.
+Not all architectures, such as Arm64, support a reliable way to flush the entire cache, so <b><a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a></b> is not available on all platforms.
 It is also significantly more efficient to flush the particular memory range affected than the entire cache contents.

-This function will flush the cache for all Virtual Mappings of the same underlying Phisical Memory.
+This function flushes the cache for all virtual mappings of the same underlying physical memory.

 ## -see-also

-<a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a>
+<b><a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a></b>